 When Google, or other search engines, scan websites, they look at over 200 criteria for how they rank websites.
-Relevancy to user’s keyword search, site speed, and mobile optimization are just three of the 100+ ranking factors used in search engine algorithms.
-SEO, or search engine optimization, is how you improve the features of your website to align with those algorithms and increase where your site ranks in search engine results when someone does a search based on keywords associated with your business.
+Relevancy to user’s keyword search, site speed, and mobile optimization are just three of the many ranking factors used in search engine algorithms.
+SEO, or search engine optimization, is how you improve the features of your website to align with those algorithms, effectively increasing your site rank in search engine results when someone does a search based on keywords associated with your business.

 Benefits of SEO for Ecommerce Businesses